osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 | `complete-atomic` | untouched until the final swap | safe | `atomicInsertStagingTable()` |
 | `incremental` | untouched until the merge | safe when the merge is an idempotent upsert by primary key | `mergeStagingTable()` |

 `complete-atomic` is the **recommended mode for managed jobs** and the API surfaces that recommendation when a definition is created or updated. `complete` remains available, but the API must return an explicit warning stating that an interrupted or retried run leaves the sink truncated or partially loaded, and that warning must be persisted on the job definition so it is visible in the UI.
+Implemented in Phase 1c-1 at the API-response level: `JobDefinitionResponse.modeWarning` is computed dynamically from the definition's `mode` at read time rather than stored as a separate `job_definition` column — a deliberate deviation from the literal "persisted on the job definition" wording, since the warning is entirely derivable from the already-persisted `mode` and storing it redundantly would have required a breaking change to the Phase 1b `JobDefinition` record's positional constructor across roughly ten existing call sites.

 #### State storage

 PostgreSQL is the mandatory state store for the managed `api` and `worker` profiles.
 It owns job definitions, runs, leases, watermarks, users, permissions, audit events, and scheduler coordination.
 In direct CLI mode the state store is not used at all.
 Sentry and application logs are telemetry, not the source of truth for job state.
 SQLite remains suitable for isolated CLI fixtures or unit tests, but it is not a supported control-plane deployment store.

 Phase 1b implements the job-definition and job-run portion of this store: Flyway-versioned `job_definition`/`job_run` tables accessed through Spring JDBC repositories.
-Leases and heartbeats carry simple single-instance values until Phase 2's distributed-worker rules apply; users, permissions, and audit events remain Phase 1c work.
+Leases and heartbeats carry simple single-instance values until Phase 2's distributed-worker rules apply; users, permissions, and audit events remain Phase 1c-3 work.
+Phase 1c-1 adds the partial-unique-indexed `job_run` constraint enforcing one active run per job definition and the `run_trigger_idempotency` table for the `Idempotency-Key` replay rule.
+Phase 1c-2 adds the `job_schedule` table as the product-level durable source of truth for recurring schedules, plus an index on `(job_definition_id, created_at DESC)` for job run history queries.

 ### Decision 3: Durable State, No Resume, and Incremental Watermarks